 I mean, Shaq did win three titles alongside Hall of Famer Kobe Bryant and future Hall of Famer Dwyane Wade, but those were certainly under different circumstances.
-O’Neal and Bryant joined the Los Angeles Lakers the same year, but while Shaq was already an established superstar, Kobe was barely 19 years old when he made his debut in the purple and gold.
+O’Neal and Bryant joined the Los Angeles Lakers the same year.
+However, while Shaq was already an established superstar, Kobe was barely 19 years old when he made his debut in the purple and gold.

 With all that being said, however, it’s not as if O’Neal never played for a superteam.
 We certainly can’t forget how the Lakers attempted to form a superteam around Shaq and Kobe even after the pair won back-to-back-to-back titles, adding Gary Payton and Karl Malone to the roster.
 That particular Lakers team made it to the NBA Finals in 2004 but was completely dominated by the Detroit Pistons, who won the series in five games.

-And Shaq says he would have formed another one back in the day if he knew it would be okay as it is today.
+Shaq says he would have formed another one back in the day if he knew it would be OK as it is today.

 Shaquille O’Neal says he would have joined Michael Jordan’s Bulls or Tim Duncan’s Spurs if he knew it was okay

-On a recent episode of The Big Podcast with Shaq, O’Neal discussed Kevin Durant and how he joined the Golden State Warriors in 2016 after his Oklahoma City Thunder were bounced by Stephen Curry & Co. in the Western Conference Finals.
+On an episode of The Big Podcast with Shaq, O’Neal discussed Kevin Durant and how he joined the Golden State Warriors in 2016 after his Oklahoma City Thunder were bounced by Stephen Curry & Co. in the Western Conference Finals.